ethereum-optimism/superchain-ops/eth/1-security-council-phase-0/README.md

 ## Objective

 This is the playbook for executing the Security Council Phase 0 as approved by Governance.
-There are two govenance proposals related to
+There are two governance proposals related to
 this:

 1. [Security Council: Vote #1](https://vote.optimism.io/proposals/27439950952007920118525230291344523079212068327713298769307857575418374325849).